Exeter City are pleased to have offered three professional contracts to players from their under-18s side.

 Josh Key, Joel Randall and Harry Kite have all earned pro deals after a successful season that has seen the squad win the Youth Alliance South West Division title by seven points.

-Under-18s manager Dan Green expressed his delight that a further three players have earned professional contracts following Jack Sparkes, who signed a pro-deal with the club back in the autumn.
+Under-18s manager Dan Green expressed his delight that a further three players have earned professional contracts following on from Jack Sparkes, who signed a pro-deal with the club back in the autumn.

 “It shows younger players in the academy that if you work hard and apply yourself to the best of your ability, there is an opportunity at Exeter City Football Club.”